Skip to Content

 Aqualab Splash Zone on Disney Magic

-There is a kiddie pool, geyser spitting water and lots of Squirting jets.
-There is poolside seating, but it fills up quick!
+There is a kiddie pool, a geyser spitting water, and lots of squirting jets.
+There is poolside seating, but it fills up quickly!

 Those too scared to ride the AquaDunk will be glad that there is a much more tame Twist n Spout slide.